 The areas in which Pool borders the Democratic Republic of the Congo have experienced high levels of armed conflict and instances of banditry.
 It is advised that you avoid all travel within 25km of the Pool area.
 If you go against advice, road travel in the Pool region requires a permit from the Congolese army.
 It is recommended you travel with a convoy and if possible with an armed close protection officer, avoid night time travel.

 Tourist vehicles have been attacked by armed bandits on the roads between Brazzaville and Pointe Noire.
-Although the risk of rebel attacks and acts of banditry in the coastal town of Pointe Noire are relatively low, you should exercise a high level of vigilance during travel.
+Although the risk of rebel attacks and acts of banditry in the coastal town of Pointe Noire are relatively low, the best travel advice for the Republic of Congo is that you should exercise a high level of vigilance during travel.

 Tourists sometimes travel by boats along the Congo River.
 Boats are often seen as an easy target for attacks by armed rebel groups in the country.
 You should ensure you only travel with reputable boat services and avoid travel along the Ngabe stretch of the Congo River.

 October 2015 saw a political referendum in the Republic of the Congo which led to violent political demonstrations.
 Most demonstrations take place in Brazzaville and Pointe Noire.
 In the past police and military have been known to use lethal force to disperse crowds of protestors.
 You should avoid large gatherings, monitor the local media regularly and avoid talking about the country's political situation in public.

 France is now one of The Republic of the Congo’s most valued allies, ever since the fall of the Soviet Union in 1991, whom which The Republic of the Congo were close allies with.
 France contributes a significant amount of economic assistance to the country, while playing a highly influential role as well.